 Lara Webber was interviewed online in January 2021 by Chris Carter of the Livermore Valley Performing Arts Center.
 She was asked about about her path to a conducting career, music and the brain, staying connected during the pandemic, and more.
 Enjoy the 40-minute video of the conversation, or read the transcript provided by LVPAC.

-2016–2017 will mark Lara Webber’s third season as the conductor and music director of the Livermore-Amador Symphony.
+2023–2024 is Lara Webber’s tenth season as the conductor and music director of the Livermore-Amador Symphony.

 Lara Webber became the LAS conductor and

 music director at the start of